tklepacki/nordic-testing-days/README.md

 ### Knowledge

-I expect you to have:
+It would be great if you have:

 - Basic knowledge of Java language and Maven projects;

 - Basic understanding of Unix system;

-- Familiarity with basic GIT concepts is preferred;
+- Familiarity with basic GIT concepts;

-- Basic understanding of Selenium WebDriver library is desirable.
+- Basic understanding of Selenium WebDriver library.

 Unfortunately, due to the limited time of the workshop, there will be no time for a complete explanation of these concepts from scratch.